Women in 1940s Spain

-Women in 1940s Spain were mainly recognised as mothers.
+Women in 1940s Spain were mainly recognised as mothers and homemakers.

 The 1940s

-The 1940s and 1950s were a dark period in Spanish history, where the country was still recovering from the effects of the Spanish Civil War, where the economy was poor and people suffered a huge number of deprivations as a result of the loss of life and the repressive nature of the regime which sought to vanquish any and all remaining Republican support by going after anyone who had been affiliated with or expressed any sympathies towards the Second Republic.
+The 1940s and 1950s were a dark period in Spanish history, where the country was still recovering from the effects of the Spanish Civil War.
+The economy was poor and people suffered a huge number of deprivations as a result of the loss of life and the repressive nature of the regime which sought to vanquish any and all remaining Republican support by going after anyone who had been affiliated with or expressed any sympathies towards the Second Republic.

 The end of World War II meant Franco felt threatened by the extinction of other European fascist regimes on the continent.
 To ensure his and the regime's continued existence, he took more further steps to purge visible to outsider European fascist elements.
 This resulted in increased lack of coherence for the regime's fascist based ideology.
 Steps included referring to the government as "autoritarismo" or "régimen conservador de desarrollo", merging fascist organizations like Falange with more traditional, Catholic organizations to repress Falange's more overt fascist elements, and by not trying to portray the regime as aggressive towards other nations.